 Exhibitions at Thyme

-Dating back to the 17th Century, it is steeped in history, characterised in the original beams and rubble walls.
+It is steeped in history, dating back to the 17th Century, characterised by the original beams and rubble walls.
 Now, it is home to a series of exhibitions celebrating the seasons and our love of the land.

 currently exhibiting